arthurbabey/road66/README.md

  [F1 score](https://en.wikipedia.org/wiki/F1_score)

- # Best model
+ # How to reproduce our best submission :

- Our model was too heavy to be uploaded on github you can downloaded from `Google Drive` using this link : https://drive.google.com/open?id=1-800K4wciXJA47NDFPp-DHhxDoi8CGSb then you have to put it in the provided `best_model` folder.
+ First our best model was too heavy to be uploaded on github you can downloaded from `Google Drive` using this link : https://drive.google.com/open?id=1-800K4wciXJA47NDFPp-DHhxDoi8CGSb then you have to put it in the provided `best_model` folder.

+Then you'll be able to run the `run.py` which allows you to either obtain prediction using our pretrained model or running the model from scratch by running with the `-train` flag.

+You can also get the similar results by running the `notebook/unet.ipynb` on Google Colab.

  # Contributors